Lippeverband: Governance

 The number of representatives per member depends on the number of citizens in the 45 municipalities and on the volume of waste water “produced” by the companies and mines.

 The supervisory authority is the Ministry for Climate Protection, Environment, Agriculture, Conservation and Consumer Protection of the State of North Rhine-Westphalia (MKULNV).
 German water boards are not formal authorities but have to receive permissions and approvals for construction works etc. They are independent in financial and internal management but depend on regulatory decrees regarding water acts.

+The tasks are regulated in the Lippeverbandsgesetz (Lippe Association Act) and the statutes and rules of procedure.
+The bodies of the associations are the cooperative/association assembly, the cooperative/association council and the Executive Board.
+The association assemblies are the highest decision-making body and are made up of representatives of the members (delegates).
+The Emscher Cooperative Council and the Lippe Association Council are elected by the respective Association Assembly.
+The Cooperative and Association Council elects the Executive Board and appoints a member of the Executive Board as Chairperson.

 Catchment Area

 The river Lippe with a length of in total 220 km is only managed over a stretch of 147 km between Lippborg and Wesel (approx. 3.280 km² of 4.890 km² catchment area) by the Lippeverband.